RichardAth/Projects/BigIntCalculator/readme.txt

       or factorise it using built-in ECM, SIQS and Lehman algorithms.
 SIQS is only used for numbers between 30 and 95 digits.

-The factoriser is essentially DAs program, with an interface function that converts GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
+The built-in factoriser is essentially DAs program, with an interface function that converts GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
 The progress messages it produces have been modified to work with a console window instead of a Web Browser.

 A couple of checks for overflows were added.
 If an error is detected an exception is thrown, an error message is output, and the program continues without